 These bits have the same advantages and disadvantages as natural diamond bits but use small discs of synthetic diamond to provide the scraping cutting surface.
 The small discs may be manufactured in any size and shape and are not sensitive to failure along cleavage planes as with natural diamond.

 PDC Drilling Bits Design Matrix & Steel: PDC bits are designed and manufactured in two structurally dissimilar styles:

 - steel-body bits.

+The two provide significantly different capabilities, and because both types have certain advantages, a choice between them would be decided by the needs of the application.
 “Matrix” is a very hard, rather brittle composite material comprising tungsten carbide grains metallurgically bonded with a softer, tougher, metallic binder.
 Matrix is desirable as a bit material because its hardness is resistant to abrasion and erosion.
 It is capable of withstanding relatively high compressive loads but, compared with steel, has low resistance to impact loading.
 Matrix is relatively heterogeneous because it is a composite material.
 Because the size and placement of the particles of tungsten carbide it contains vary (by both design and circumstances), its physical properties are slightly less predictable than steel.